Uncovering the Social Interaction in Swarm Intelligence with Network Science: Introduction

-Notably, the field of Network Science has shown that every complex system has an underlying network encoding the interactions between the components of the system and that the understanding of the structure of this network is {\it sine qua non} for learning the behavior of the system itself\cite{barabasi2003linked}.
-Network Science advocates that the complex systems comprehension can be reached by observing the structure and dynamics of their underlying networks\cite{Strogatz2001,Palla2005,barabasi2011network}.
-Though the idea of using networks as frameworks for understanding complex phenomena dates back to Moreno's use of sociograms in the 1940s\cite{moreno1946sociogram}, it has popularized after two seminal papers from Watts and Strogatz\cite{Watts_Collective}, and Barab{\'a}si and Albert\cite{barabasia99} in the late 1990s.
-Recent works in the field have demonstrated that even small variations in fundamental structural properties, such as the degree distribution, can significantly influence the behavior of the system described by the network\cite{santolini2018predicting,muller2018effect}.
+Notably, the field of Network Science has shown that every complex system can be represented as a network encoding the interactions between the components of the system and that the understanding of the structure of this network is {\it sine qua non} for learning the behavior of the system itself\cite{barabasi2011network}.
+Network Science advocates that the complex systems comprehension can be reached by observing the structure and dynamics of their underlying networks\cite{Strogatz2001,barabasi2011network}.
+Though the idea of using networks as frameworks for understanding complex phenomena dates back to Moreno's use of sociograms in the 1940s\cite{moreno1946sociogram}, it has been popularized by two seminal papers from Watts and Strogatz\cite{Watts_Collective}, and Barab{\'a}si and Albert\cite{barabasia99} in the late 1990s.
+Recent works in the field have demonstrated that even small variations in fundamental structural properties, such as the degree distribution, can significantly influence the behavior of the system described by the network.

 Here we propose a network-based framework---the interaction network---for the general assessment and comparison of swarm intelligence techniques.
-In the following sections, we start by describing the importance of understanding swarm-based algorithms and explaining the definition of the interaction network.
-We show how the interaction network can be defined for other swarm-based metaphors using a system categorization proposed by Mamei \et\cite{Mamei2006}.
+With this framework, we study swarm algorithms as systems, removing the niche-specific particularities from the analyses.
+In the following sections, we start by describing the importance of understanding swarm-based algorithms, and by explaining the definition of the interaction network.
+We show how the interaction network can be defined for four well-known swarm-based algorithms from two distinct categories as proposed by Mamei \et\cite{Mamei2006}, namely flocking and foraging.
 Then, we demonstrate a complete case study using the concept of flocking and show the relationship between the interaction network and the swarm behavior.